Sean A. S. Anderson. Principal Investigator. Sean riverside

 Graduate Students

-(Martin) Xinyu Zhang Master's Student Martin
+(Martin) Xinyu Zhang Martin

 My name is Martin, and I graduated from the UC Davis with a B.S. in Genetics and Genomics.
 My research interests focus on using genomic approaches to investigate speciation, evolutionary processes, and ecological adaptation.
 I am particularly interested in how genetic variation interacts with environmental factors to shape biodiversity and evolutionary trajectories.
 Currently, my project explores the dynamical nature of "islands" of genomic divergence and how they change upon secondary contact as a model for understanding the dynamics of speciation.